JoeTonDev/bitmap-message/README.md

-A Python script to display bitmap message.
+A Python script to display bitmap messages.